-Semantic segmentation approaches applied to 3D data can be categorized depending on data representation upon which they operate.
+3D Semantic segmentation approaches can be categorized depending on data representation upon which they operate.
 Point cloud networks: The first category of networks operates directly on the raw point cloud.

-From this area, PointNet [25] is one of the pioneering works.
-The approach processes raw point clouds by individually embedding the points into a higher-dimensional space and applying max-pooling for permutation-invariance to obtain a global scene descriptor.
+From this area, PointNet [30] is one of the pioneering works.
+The method processes raw point clouds by individually embedding the points into a higher-dimensional space and applying max-pooling for permutation-invariance to obtain a global scene descriptor.
 The descriptor can be used for both classification and semantic segmentation.
 However, PointNet does not take local information into account which is essential for the segmentation of highly-detailed objects.
-This has been partially solved in the subsequent work of PointNet++ [26] which applies PointNet hierarchically, capturing both local and global contextual information.
+This has been partially solved in the subsequent work of PointNet++ [32] which applies PointNet hierarchically, capturing both local and global contextual information.

-Chen et al. [5] use a similar approach but they input the point responses w.r.t. a sparse set of radial basis functions (RBF) scattered in 3D space.
+Chen et al. [7] use a similar approach but they input the point responses w.r.t. a sparse set of radial basis functions (RBF) scattered in 3D space.
 Optimizing jointly for the extent and center of the RBF kernels allows to obtain a more explicit modelling of the spatial distribution.

-Instead, PointCNN [17] deals with the permutation invariance not by using a symmetric aggregation function, but by learning a $K \times K$ matrix for the K input points that permutes the cloud into a canonical form.
+PointCNN [20] deals with the permutation invariance not by using a symmetric aggregation function, but by learning a $K \times K$ matrix for the K input points that permutes the cloud into a canonical form.

-Voxel networks: Voxel-based approaches discretize the space in cubic or tetrahedral volume elements which are used for 3D convolutions.
+Voxel networks: 3D Convolutions in this category work on discretized cubic or tetrahedral volume elements.

-SEGCloud [34] voxelizes the point cloud into a uniform 3D grid and applies 3D convolutions to obtain per-voxel class probabilities.
-A Conditional Random Field (CRF) is used to smooth the labels and enforce global consistency.
+SEGCloud [42] voxelizes the point cloud into a uniform 3D grid and applies 3D convolutions to obtain per-voxel class probabilities.
+A conditional random field (CRF) is used to smooth the labels and enforce global consistency.
 The class scores are transferred back to the points using trilinear interpolation.
-The usage of a dense grid results in high memory consumption while our approach uses a permutoherdral lattice stored sparsely.
+The usage of a dense grid results in high memory consumption while our approach uses a permutohedral lattice stored sparsely.
 Additionally, their voxelization results in a loss of information due to the discretization of the space.
-Our approach avoids quantization issues by using a PointNet architecture to summarize the local neighborhood.
+We avoid quantization issues by using a PointNet architecture to summarize the local neighborhood.

-Rethage et al. [28] perform semantic segmentation on a voxelized point cloud and employ a PointNet architecture as a low-level feature extractor.
+Rethage et al. [34] perform semantic segmentation on a voxelized point cloud and employ a PointNet architecture as a low-level feature extractor.
 The usage of a dense grid, however, leads to high memory usage and slow inference, requiring various seconds for medium-sized point clouds.

-SplatNet [31] is the work most closely related to ours.
+SplatNet [39] is the work most closely related to ours.
 It alleviates the computational burden of 3D convolutions by using a sparse permutohedral lattice, performing convolutions only around the surfaces.
 It discretizes the space in uniform simplices and accumulates the features of the raw point cloud onto the vertices of the lattice using a splatting operation.
 Convolutions are applied on the lattice vertices and a slicing operation barycentrically interpolates the features of the vertices back onto the point cloud.
-A series of splat-convslice operations are applied to obtain contextual information.
-The main disadvantage is that splat and slice operations are not learned and repeated application slowly degrades the point clouds features as they act as Gaussian filters [1].
+A series of splat-conv-slice operations are applied to obtain contextual information.
+The main disadvantage is that splat and slice operations are not learned and repeated application slowly degrades the point clouds features as they act as Gaussian filters [2].
 Furthermore, storing high-dimensional features for each point in the cloud is memory intensive which limits the maximum number of points that can be processed.
 In contrast, our approach has learned operations for splatting and slicing which brings more representational power to the network.
 We also restrict their usage to only the beginning and the end of the network, leaving the rest of the architecture fully convolutional.

-Mesh networks: Mesh-based approaches operate on triangular or quadrilateral meshes.
-The connectivity information provided by the faces of the mesh allows to easily compute normal vectors and to establish local tangent planes.
+Mesh networks: The connectivity of triangular or quadrilateral mesh faces enables easy computation of normal vectors and establishes local tangent planes.